Where did you get the idea for the Summit Murder Mystery series?

 Won’t writing about murder and mountain climbing get a repetitious before you’ve written seven novels?

 Chuck: Not at all.
 There are far more possibilities than I’ll ever touch.
 The original concept is to insert murder with all its variables onto what is already a very dangerous undertaking.
 It also allows me to play with how characters are killed.
 If someone dies in a fall, was it really an accident?
 How about an avalanche?
 Is it poison, or high altitude sickness?

 You’ve elected to pursue your own publishing and marketing.
 Why is that?

-Chuck: We are certain each of the books could find a home with a traditional publisher, we have no doubt of that.
-But when you sell your work to them you surrender control and in the end we just weren’t willing to do that.
+Chuck: I am certain each of the books could find a home with a traditional publisher, I have no doubt of that.
+But when you sell your work to them you surrender control and in the end I just wasn’t willing to do that.
 With a traditional publisher you can’t be certain of a publication date so you can coordinate your marketing effort , they control when the book goes out of print and there is a significant delay between when that happens and when the rights revert to you.
-There are too many positive alternatives available to a writer for us to lock ourselves into a position like that.
+There are too many positive alternatives available to a writer for me to lock myself into a position like that.